Skip to main content

 It is oriented to club members who want to start processing and printing their own rolls or members keen to learn the process.

-Each session can be booked independently.
+Processing 35mm Film and Photographic Printing can be booked independently.

-Introduction to Anlaogue Workshops Length Date Tuition Cost
+Introduction to Anlaogue Workshops Length Date Tuition

-Photograph © Felix Hall Close
+© Felix Hall Close

 After completing the Introduction to Analogue workshop, you should be able to;